 Climbers from around the world come to Krabi to scale the limestone rocks that are plentiful in this area.
 Various schools cater to beginner climbers where sport climbing is practiced.
 It is a much safer way for beginners to start as there are permanent hooks placed into the rock with ropes through them, when you lose your grip you will only fall a maximum of fifty centimeters.
 For experienced climbers there are more than 700 climbs available in the area ranging from F4 (easy) to F8c (professional).

-Compare reviews on different rock climbing tours by clicking this link
+Compare reviews on different rock climbing tours right here

 18. Take A Thai Cookery Lesson